 Want to see why?

-Insight #2 – The Life Insurance Industry Is Highly Regulated To Protect Policyholders
+Insight #2 – Life Insurance Companies Are Highly Regulated To Protect Consumers

 The insurance industry is highly regulated, both at the federal and state levels.
 The primary oversight is by state insurance commissioners, and their collaboration through the National Association of Insurance Commissioners (NAIC).